Entity Matching using Large Language Models: Conclusion

 \section{Conclusion}

 This paper has investigated using LLMs as a more robust and less task-specific training data dependent alternative to PLM-based matchers.
 We can summarize the high-level implications of our findings concerning the selection of matching techniques in the following rules of thumb: For use cases that do not involve many unseen entities and for which a decent amount of training data is available, PLM-based matchers are a suitable option which does not require much compute due to the smaller size of the models.
 For use cases that involve a relevant amount of unseen entities and for which it is costly to gather and maintain a decent size training set, LLM-based matchers should be preferred due to their high zero-shot performance and ability to generalize to unseen entities.
 If using the best performing hosted LLMs is not an option due to their high usage costs, fine-tuning a cheaper hosted model is an alternative that can deliver a similar F1 performance.
-If using using hosted models is no option due to privacy concerns, using an open-source LLM on local hardware can be an alternative providing a slightly lower F1 performance given that some task-specific training data or domain-specific matching rules are available.
+If using hosted models is no option due to privacy concerns, using an open-source LLM on local hardware can be an alternative given that task-specific training data or domain-specific matching rules are available.
+Still, this approach is expected to result in a slightly lower F1 performance.
 We demonstrated that GPT4 can generate structured explanations of matching decisions and that we can automatically aggregate these explanations to gain global insights into the models decisions.
 Finally, we have shown that GPT4-turbo can perform the creative task of automatically deriving error classes from the explanations.
-This automation of the error analysis might save data engineers time and can point them at issues that they would have otherwise overlooked.
+This automation of the error analysis can save data engineers time and can point them at issues that they might have otherwise overlooked.